 “There’s a continuum.
 Lighter stress may have lesser impacts, and heavy stress may have more dramatic impacts that last longer,” says Dr. Kollikonda.
 “The higher your cortisol levels, the more likely you are to have missing or irregular periods.”

-If you’re someone who goes off the rails quickly, you may be more susceptible to problematic periods.
+If you’re constantly stressed out, you may be more susceptible to problematic periods.

 When to see your physician if you miss your period